Tina Engels-Schwarzpaul

 Anna-Christina Engels-Schwarzpaul is a German-New Zealand design academic.
 She is currently a full professor at the Auckland University of Technology.

 Academic career

 After a 2001 PhD thesis titled 'Myth, symbol, ornament: The loss of meaning in transition' at the University of Auckland, she moved to the Auckland University of Technology, rising to full professor.
+Notable students include Lana Lopesi.